Call for FREE CONSULTATION

 An unfortunate reality is that North Carolina workers and employees are injured and killed on the job every day.
 In some cases those injury and death claims are accepted by the employer’s workers’ compensation carrier as “compensable,” or “payable” under the North Carolina Workers’ Compensation Act (“the Act”).
 In many cases, however, the claims are denied, regardless of whether the denial is proper.
 Insurance companies and self-insured employers have every reason to deny your claim and/or limit your benefit recovery.
 It is called MONEY.
 Thus, recovery of medical and wage-loss benefits can be difficult, if not seemingly impossible.

 The insurance company or self-insured employer does not care if its denial of your claim is causing you harm such as having no place to live, not being able to afford food and not being able to get medical care for your work-related condition.
-Unfortunately the law surrounding workers’ compensation claims is complex and it has very specific procedural and time deadlines, which if you do not meet could bar your claim.
+Unfortunately, the law surrounding workers’ compensation claims is complex and it has very specific procedural and time deadlines, which if you do not meet could bar your claim.
 Statistics from the North Carolina Industrial Commission, the North Carolina Agency overseeing workers’ compensation claims, show that only 5% of injured workers are represented by attorneys in their workers’ compensation claims.
 That means that 95% of you are going along unrepresented and surely the insurance carrier and employer have the upper hand.

 You need to level the playing field and hire an attorney whose goal is to look out only for the rights of injured workers.
 You need to make sure that that attorney is an expert in the area of workers’ compensation law and that that attorney is respected throughout North Carolina based on his knowledge, his integrity and his professionalism.
 For that skilled and knowledgeable representation regarding workers’ compensation claims, contact Salisbury, NC lawyer M. Reid Acree, Jr., by calling us at (704) 633-0860 or by emailing us at [email protected].